TheodoreBellas/TaskPad/README.md

 # TaskPad
-TaskPad is a [Laravel 6](https://laravel.com)-powered application developed during the course of a job interview.
-See below for features, installation instructions, and more.
+TaskPad is a [Laravel 6](https://laravel.com)-powered application developed as a a very basic example CRUD application.

 # Features
 - [x] Simple user registration & authentication